MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \BeginKnitrBlock{guidedpractice}<div class="guidedpractice">If we want to be very certain we capture the population parameter, should we use a wider interval or a smaller interval?^[If we want to be more certain we will capture the fish, we might use a wider net.
 Likewise, we use a wider confidence interval if we want to be more certain that we capture the parameter.]</div>\EndKnitrBlock{guidedpractice}

+We will explore both simulation-based methods (bootstrapping) and theory-based methods for creating confidence intervals in this text.
+Though the details change with different scenarios, theory-based confidence intervals will always take the form:
+\[
+\mbox{statistic} \pm (\mbox{critical value}) \times (\mbox{standard error of the statistic})
+\]
+The statistic is our best guess for the value of the parameter, so it makes sense to build the confidence interval around that value.
+The standard error, which is a measure of the uncertainty associated with the statistic, provides a guide for how large we should make the confidence interval.
+The critical value is determined by how confident we'd like to be, and tells us how many standard errors we need to add and subtract from the statistic.
+The amount we add and subtract from the statistic is called the **margin of error**.

+\BeginKnitrBlock{onebox}<div class="onebox">**General form of a confidence interval.**

+The general form of a **theory-based confidence interval** for an unknown parameter is
+\[
+\mbox{statistic} \pm (\mbox{critical value}) \times (\mbox{standard error of the statistic})
+\]
+The amount we add and subtract to the statistic to calculate the confidence interval is called the **margin of error**.
+\[
+\mbox{margin of error} = (\mbox{critical value}) \times (\mbox{standard error of the statistic})
+\]</div>\EndKnitrBlock{onebox}

-In Section \@ref(change-conf-level) we will discuss different percentages for the confidence interval (e.g., 90% confidence interval or 99% confidence interval).
-Section \@ref(conf-level) also provides a longer discussion on what "95% confidence" actually means.
+In Section \@ref(conf-int-one-prop) we will discuss different percentages for the confidence interval (e.g., 90% confidence interval or 99% confidence interval).
+Section \@ref(conf-int-one-prop) also provides a longer discussion on what "95% confidence" actually means.

 ## The normal distribution {#normal}